 Surviving Native Peoples were confined to “reservations”, which the Nazis would eventually cite as a precedent for their “camps”.

 Only the mass murder by the government of the USSR of about 41 million of its citizens (1917 to 1987), and by the government of China of about 35 million of its citizens (1949 to 1987) have even come close to the atrocity committed by Americans.
 It is estimated that over 100 million people were killed in order to steal the land.14

-The genocide against American Natives was the most massive, and longest lasting genocidal campaigns in human history.
+The genocide against American Natives was the most massive, and longest-lasting genocidal campaigns in human history.
 It started, like all genocides, with the oppressor treating the victims as sub-humans.
-It continued until almost all Natives were wiped of the face of the earth, along with much of their language, culture and religion.
+It continued until almost all Natives were wiped off the face of the earth, along with much of their language, culture, and religion.

 Even in recent times, between 1944 and 1986, amid the Cold War nuclear arms race, the U.S. ravaged the Navajo Reservation lands in the Southwest and extracted 30 million tons of uranium ore (a key ingredient in nuclear reactions).
 What’s more, the U.S. Atomic Energy Commission hired Native Americans to work the mines, yet disregarded the health risks that radioactivity exposure posed to them.
 For decades, data showed that mining led to severe health outcomes for Navajo workers and their families.
 Still, the government took no action.
 Hundreds of abandoned mines still pose environmental and health risks to this day.